anita-uva/anita-uva/README.md

 With a solid foundation in Python and SQL, exposure to Data Pipelines, and enthusiasm for machine learning,  my portfolio showcases a broad selection of work, highlighting my ability to deliver data-driven insights and innovative solutions.

 * Right click any graphic and open in a new tab to see a larger view.
-* Click on the code to enable scrolling to the right for further reading.
+* Click on the code to enable scrolling to the right.
 * Use the back button to return to the portfolio after following a link.

 Thank you for visiting my portfolio.
 I look forward to connecting and exploring how my skills and experiences can contribute to impactful data science initiatives.